dmoore247/dbsql-tools/README.md

 1. Clone this repo to Databricks workspace.
   * Refer to this [documentation](https://docs.databricks.com/en/repos/git-operations-with-repos.html#run-git-operations-on-databricks-git-folders-repos) on how to use Git repo on Databricks.
-2. Add the `main` notebook to a Databricks interactive cluster
+2. Attach the `main` notebook to a Databricks interactive cluster
 3. Follow the instruction in the `main` notebook

 ## Output